indiana-university/rivet-docs/content/components/layout/box.md

 {{< /example >}}

 ## Box header and footer
-The optional header and footer elements can be nested inside the box to create more complex layouts.
+Optional header and footer elements can be nested inside the box to create more complex layouts.

 In this example, we are using the `.rvt-box__header`, `.rvt-box__body`, and `.rvt-box__footer` elements to visually group content.